SunghunP/Weather-App/README.md

 You can sign up and get a free api key by visiting the link below. https://openweathermap.org/api

+I also used the latest version of jQuery which can be found here: https://code.jquery.com/jquery-3.6.0.js

 ## Usage and Features
 This is a webpage that allows the user to search the current weather, temperature, humidity, and a bit more!
 They can view any city within the data base of the openweathermap.org API